kristofzerbe/kiko.io/source/_posts/2023/My-Hometown-My-Club.md

 I was born in Wiesbaden (Hesse, Germany) and I consider this city my home, even though my father built a house in a small suburb called Taunusstein-Wehen in the 70s and I practically grew up there.
 In this small town, where practically everybody knows everybody, there is a small football club called SV Wehen since 1926 and some of my schoolmates played there in their youth.

-This small club played only a regional role at all until 1979, when a local entrepreneur put money into the club and it worked its way up one league after the other over the years:
+This small club played only a regional role at all until 1979, when a local business man put money into the club and it worked its way up one league after the other over the years:

 <!-- more -->